ABOUT CAPERNAUM

 While growing up, I knew I wanted an active job while also helping people.
 Physical therapy was the perfect mix of being active myself and helping people be active themselves!
 After my first observation of pediatric PT during my clinical experiences in school, I fell in love with it!
 There is nothing better than helping an infant, toddler, or child achieve a new motor milestone to become more independent.
 The joy I see spread across kiddos’ faces and their caregivers’ when they achieve something new for the first time is why I do what I do!

-I attended the University of Massachusetts Lowell for part of my undergraduate.
-I finished my undergraduate and graduated with my Doctor of Physical Therapy at the University of North Dakota.
+I attended the University of Massachusetts Lowell for part of my undergraduate studies.
+I finished my undergraduate studies and graduated with a Doctor of Physical Therapy from the University of North Dakota.
 I spent the first 5.5 years of my career in a pediatric clinic setting and now serve patients in their communities and homes.

 What made you desire to become a Capernaum team member?

 After working in the clinic for many years, I was looking for an opportunity to serve clients in their community or homes.
 I strongly believe children learn and engage best in their own environment, so Capernaum was a perfect fit!
-Not only am I able to see my clients in a setting that I enjoy, I get to work for a company that prioritizes and shows respect and compassion for their clients and employees every day!
+Not only can I see my clients in a setting I enjoy, but I also work for a company that prioritizes and shows respect and compassion for its clients and employees every day!

 What’s your favorite way to spend a free afternoon?